Russell Court

-Russell Court is an architecturally notable modernist apartment block in Woburn Place, in the Bloomsbury district of London, on the corner with Coram Street just north of Russell Square.
+Russell Court is a modernist apartment block in Woburn Place, in the Bloomsbury district of London, on the corner with Coram Street, just north of Russell Square.
 It was designed by George Val Myer and Francis Watson-Hart on an L-shaped plan with a curved recess on the corner and a motor garage below.
 It is one of a number of large apartment blocks built in London in the 1930s and has 501 small "bachelor flats" intended for students and people of modest means.
 Today, the freehold of the property is collectively owned by the flat leaseholders.

 Location

-Russell Court is on the east side of Woburn Place, on the corner with Coram Street, just north of Russell Square and near the buildings of the University of London.
-It occupies an L shaped site with one pedestrian entrance in Coram Street and two more in Woburn Place.
-At the rear is the grade II listed Daimler Car Hire Garage (1931) in Herbrand Street.
+Russell Court is on the east side of Woburn Place, on the corner with Coram Street, just north of Russell Square and near the University of London.
+It occupies an L-shaped site with one pedestrian entrance in Coram Street and two more in Woburn Place.
+Behind Russell Court is a grade II listed building: the Daimler Car Hire Garage built 1931.
+Note that Russell Court is not itself a listed building.